bburdick-code/furniture-donations/README.txt

 MISSION: At my local university, we have a hospitality program for international students that connects them with resources, a host family, and donates much needed items for their apartments.
-This application would help facilitate item donations and allocating the items to students based on their requests and priorities.
+This application will help facilitate item donations and allocating the items to students based on their requests and priorities.